Home / Baltic / Cottage Cheese Mashed Potatoes (Creamy & High Protein)

 Yes!
 Cottage cheese goes really well with mashed potatoes.
 They add:

-A potato masher or potatoe ricer is your best friend here, but a good old fork works too.
+A potato masher or potato ricer is your best friend here, but a good old fork works too.
 The key is not to overmix once you add the wet ingredients – that’s when potatoes turn gluey.
 Fold gently and stop as soon as everything’s combined!

 The cottage cheese is pretty essential to this recipe’s magic, but you could try a dairy-free cottage cheese alternative if you can find one.
 Swap the butter for vegan butter and use a plant-based milk or cream.

-Honestly, mashed potatoes don’t freeze beautifully – they can get a bit grainy when thawed.
+Honestly, mashed potatoes don’t freeze beautifully.
+They can get a bit grainy when thawed.
 But they’ll keep in the fridge for 3-4 days and reheat really well, so I’d stick with making what you’ll eat within a few days.

 Yes!
 This recipe scales up beautifully!